smtylmz89/JS-Github-User-Search/README.md

 # JS-Github-User-Search
-Github User Search with Javascript
+Github User Search with Javascript using Github Rest Api